1905046-NiazRahman/CSE471-Assignment/Review2.md

 ## Strengths
 1. The motivation of the paper is stated in a very clear and interesting way in the blog.
-2. The blog also states important sections and subsections of the paper nicely, which gives a clear overview of the whole paper.
+2. The blog also nicely states important sections and subsections of the paper, giving a clear overview of the whole paper.
 3. The writings are quite standard and fun to read.

 ## Weaknesses